Download the Members' Congressional Handbook

 3. Authorized insurance premiums

-4. Telecommunications devices and services
+4. Telecommunications devices and services (tele-townhalls are not eligible for advance payment)

 5. Post-office box rentals